kugan49/veolia-custom-component-HACS/info.md

 - change version in `custom_components/veolia/manifest.json`
 - Add infos about new version in `CHANGELOG.md`
-- To auto release commit whith name ( :exclamation: case sensitive) : `Release: vx.x.x ....`
+- To auto release commit whith name ( :exclamation: case sensitive) : `Release: vx.x.x`

 ## What?